ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-mgt-8}

 You can increase the size of a file share from its original capacity in GB increments up to 32,000 GB capacity, depending on your file share profile.
-For more information, see [Expanding file share capacity](/docs/vpc?topic=vpc-file-storage-expand-capacity).
+For more information, see [expanding file share capacity](/docs/vpc?topic=vpc-file-storage-expand-capacity).

 ### Is there a way to replicate my file shares in case of events?
 {: faq}